• Skip to primary navigation

 As Guanacaste is well known for its beautiful beaches and ocean activities, this itinerary is written for those looking for a beach vacation.

 This post has affiliate links which we may earn a small commission from if you choose to purchase, at no extra cost to you.
-Any prices listed may not reflect current pricing.
-It is the readers responsibility to research current pricing.
-Prices are quoted in USD.
+Listed prices are quoted in USD and are estimates.
 More info: Disclosure

 How to get around this Guanacaste itinerary